MrDarkSkil/Validator/README.md

 - Not dependent on any libraries.
 - Readable and declarative validation rules.

+Validator was be used in this project: https://github.com/remigastaldi/InnoEvent

 ## Features
 - Function isNumber(number: string)
 - Function isDouble(double: string)